chartergreenm/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging that there will always be unforeseen ways in which users may interact with or misuse it.
 It serves as a reminder to continually strive for improvement and adaptability in programming.

+# 2023-11-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Additionally, always keep learning and updating your skills.
+The programming industry is constantly evolving, so it' s important to stay ahead of the curve.
+Read blogs, watch tutorials, attend conferences, or join online communities to learn about the latest technologies and trends.